 Although mortgage payments, property taxes, insurance, maintenance costs and utilities go toward paying off an appreciating asset, there are many expenses associated with home ownership that families do not consider, or do, but disregard and decide to stretch their income and get a larger mortgage than they can comfortably afford.
 In fact, a recent study explained that almost half of all Americans, roughly 130 million people, are “liquid-asset poor” and one financial crisis from hardship.

 Being “liquid-asset poor” means that you make a decent living or salary, but do not have much in terms of wealth – cash, savings, emergency fund, investments, and assets.
 One financial emergency or hardship, such as a medical issue, job loss, divorce, rising living costs, or natural disaster, could leave you and your family living at or below the poverty line, along with nearly 50 million other Americans.
-Before you jump into the housing market, consider all the benefits and costs of owning your own home and try to stick with a price range you can afford if you get a 20 year instead of a 30 year mortgage.
+Before you jump into the housing market, ask yourself “how much home can I afford?” and consider all the benefits and costs of owning your own home.
+Maybe even try to stick with a price range you can afford if you get a 20 year instead of a 30 year mortgage.

 What Is House Poor?